 - skeletal tests such as x-rays

-Over the last decade, it has become apparent that a small proportion of people previously thought to have Marfan syndrome actually have a related but distinct condition called Loeys-Dietz syndrome.
+Over time, it has become apparent that a small proportion of people previously thought to have Marfan syndrome actually have a related but distinct condition called Loeys-Dietz syndrome.
 Loeys-Dietz syndrome has many features in common with Marfan syndrome; but people with Loeys-Dietz syndrome have more aggressive blood vessel disease and do not develop the eye complications seen in Marfan syndrome.

 Treatment for Marfan syndrome